Treating Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) Contaminated Wastewater and Landfill Leachate

 Oct 4th 2019

-• PFAS chemicals are often referred to as “forever chemicals” since they do not naturally degrade.
-They have made their way into some water supplies.
-Adverse health impacts range from cancer to liver disease and fertility disruption.
+• Perfluoroalkyl and Polyfluoroalkyl Substances (PFAS) chemicals are often referred to as “forever chemicals” as they do not naturally degrade.
+They have contaminated some water supplies causing adverse health impacts ranging from cancer to liver disease and fertility disruption.

-• Three existing options for removing PFAS from wastewaters: granular activated carbon (GAC), ion-exchange (IX) resins, and high-pressure membrane filtration of nanofiltration and reverse osmosis (RO).
-The treatment system needs to be engineered carefully with the consideration of specific wastewater chemistry, co-contaminant removals, and the pros and the cons of these treatment options.
+• There are three existing options for removing PFAS from wastewaters: granular activated carbon (GAC), ion-exchange (IX) resins, and high-pressure membrane filtration of nanofiltration and reverse osmosis (RO).
+Treatment systems need to be engineered carefully with the consideration of specific wastewater chemistry, co-contaminant removals, and the pros and the cons of these treatment options.

-• The disposal of PFAS-contaminated GAC, IX resins or PFAS-concentrated brine may pose secondary risks and should be considered.
+• The disposal of PFAS-contaminated GAC, IX resins or PFAS-concentrated brine may pose secondary risks and should be considered carefully.

-• New advances in desalination technologies can help reduce PFAS treatment and disposal costs: ultra-high pressure reverse osmosis, minimal liquid discharge (MLD) and zero liquid discharge (ZLD).
+• New advances in desalination technologies can help reduce PFAS treatment and disposal costs.

 Photo of a glass of drinking water, which must be protected from PFAS contamination